 What happens when tests conclude?

-At the end of a test, results are evaluated and your chosen action is applied:- A winner is found: that variant is promoted
+At the end of a test, results are evaluated and your chosen action is applied:

 - No clear winner: default to Control (can be changed)